 Something is missing/broken/sucks

 Sorry about that.
 Yeah this is a massive work in progress, aka minimum viable product.
-You can still check out my old site if you like just by visiting 2011.joelglovier.com.
+You can still check out my old site if you like just by visiting 2011.joelglovier.com (EDIT from 2020: this no longer works…but hopefully will again someday).
 Some stuff will be broken there too now, and I apologize, but if you happened to be looking for anything I had there before (like my thoughts on Jesus, notes from my HACC Web Authoring class, wallpapers, fonts, Dev Tees or other projects) you can generally find the old links intact there.
 Although eventually I will be porting all this stuff over to the new site.

 Best part is this site is now open source!
 Well, most of it. :-) The content, images, and certain other assets (like web-fonts) are not open source, but the basic framework of my site and styles are open for use.
 Of course, be classy and make it your own - don’t just copy and paste.
 At the very least change the color scheme.
 But even if you don’t I won’t be mad.
 Just dont’ go using my blog content as your own or pretending to be me.
 For more on the licensing see the README in the GitHub repo for the site.